mRs-/Black-Friday-Deals/README.md

 ### 💸 [ToDoBar](https://apps.apple.com/app/id6470928617) - Tasks for today on your menu bar.
 50% off for the first on the App Store.
 No code needed.
 ### 💰 [EagleFiler](https://c-command.com/store/sale) - Organize files, archive e-mails, save Web pages and notes, search everything (Mac) · 25% off with code **BLACKFRIDAY2024**
 ### 💸 [Plinky](https://apps.apple.com/us/app/plinky-easily-save-links/id1597187737) - Easily save links from any device in just one tap, enjoy them later!
 No code needed, 50% off all sales that happen in the app from Nov 25 - Dec 3.
+### 💸 [Inventory Tracker Itemlist](https://getitemlist.app) - A powerful inventory tracker app for home and business, available on iOS and iPadOS (with macOS support coming soon).
+Easily organize, categorize, and locate items in seconds.
+50% OFF Lifetime PRO.
+No code needed.

 ## Video Software
 ### 💸 [FaceScreen](https://apps.apple.com/app/id6702028512) - Live camera preview on your screen.
 50% off for the first time on the App Store.
 No code needed.